Skip to main content Skip to secondary navigation

 Response Pathways

-2. A response to a campus community who has been targeted by such reports to try to ensure they feel seen, heard, safe, and valued.
+2. A response to a campus community that has been targeted by such reports to try to ensure members feel seen, heard, safe, and valued.

 • These can happen simultaneously.

-In general, a response includes connecting to professional staff who are ready to listen, support and connect students to helpful resources and a path toward resolution
+In general, a response includes connecting to professional staff who are ready to listen, support and connect students to helpful resources and a path toward restoration.

 For Individual Responses